heshamahmed-3ddx/google-authz-3ddx/docs/technical-specifications.md

-# Technical Specifications - Google AuthZ 3DDX
+# Technical Specifications - InsightHub

 ## 📋 Requirements Analysis

-This document maps the current implementation against the comprehensive 3D Diagnostix requirements for Authentication & Authorization using Google.
+This document maps the current implementation against the comprehensive InsightHub requirements for Authentication & Authorization using Google.

 ### Current Implementation Status ✅